 Please respond completely, but concisely, to each question and, where indicated, keep the length of your response reasonably close to the length suggested.
 Unnecessarily long responses may result in low or no scores for the applicable question(s).
 Font size(s) must be 12.

 The format for proposals must adhere to the following outline.
+The format for proposals must adhere to the following outline.
+All of the supplemental materials identified and requested must be submitted and made a part of the Proposal as outlined within the Proposal Requirements format.
+Supporting documentation is preferred to be included within the appropriate section of which it is requested.
+If the Offeror chooses to utilize attachments, it is the Offeror’s responsibility to ensure all attachment are clearly and accurately sited within the appropriate sections of their response.

 At a minimum, the questions asked in each area must be answered and referenced in the proposal.
 Be sure that Proposal content directly answers the questions asked.
 Please DO NOT answer the questions in this RFP directly on this document.
 Responses in regards to this RFP should be in a document format.
 Attachment B has a Required Proposal Content Check List that is to be used as a guide to ensure that the proposals have included all of the requested information.
 Additional information on each subject area is welcome.
 (The Lowcountry AAA reserves to right to request clarification of Offeror’s proposal(s) if necessary.)

 TABLE OF CONTENTS A Table of Contents should be included in any and all proposals.
 The Table of Contents must follow the required format indicated below.